thirdwavelist/android/README.md

 ## How to run

-This project was written **using Android Studio Arctic Fox Patch 1**, and given the usage of Dagger Hilt, modularization and kapt, it is required to run it on AGP 7.1.0+ and make sure you have Java 11 installed (See caveats for more info).

-If the compiler is complaining about JDK 11 (in case you are not using the embedded one), make sure you install that first and check the Project Structure -> SDK Location -> JDK location settings.

-So to sum up, in order to compile and run the project you will need:
+In order to compile and run the project you will need:
-- AS Arctic Fox Patch 1
+- Android Studio supporting the Gradle plugin defined [here](https://github.com/thirdwavelist/android/blob/main/gradle/libs.versions.toml#L10)
 - Java 11 SDK installed

 ## Features: